LLDevLab/lldevcpu/Readme.md

 - Hexadecimal example: rtlc r0, #0x10
 - Status flags affected: The last rotated bit will be moved to carry flag, zero and negative flags values depends on destination register's value.

+### Rotate right through carry bit instruction (rtlc)
+- Opcode: 010110
+- Binary representation: Bits 31 – 26 are operation code (opcode), bits 25 – 22 are destination register's address, bits 21 - 17 value of immediate number.
+Other bits are reserved.
+- Description: Doing bitwise rotate right operation, through carry bit (value from carry bit will also rotate right), on value from destination register (rd) and storing the result to destination register (rd).
+An immediate number can be 5 bits long (0 – 31).
+- Decimal example: rtrc r0, #10
+- Hexadecimal example: rtrc r0, #0x10
+- Status flags affected: The last rotated bit will be moved to carry flag, zero and negative flags values depends on destination register's value.

 ## Related software

 lldevcpu assembly language compiler is located [here](https://github.com/LLDevLab/LLDevCompiler.git)